Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

-\item Suppose that $v,w$ are weight structures for $\cu$; let $\cu^{v\le 0}\subset \cu^{w\le 0}$ and $\cu^{v\ge 0}\subset \cu^{w\ge 0}$.
-Then $v=w$ (i.e. the inclusions are equalities).
+\item Suppose that $v,w$ are weight structures for $\cu$; let $\cu_{v\le 0}\subset \cu_{w\le 0}$ and $\cu_{v\ge 0}\subset \cu_{w\ge 0}$.
+Then $v=w$ (i.e., the inclusions are equalities).

-\item Let $w$ be a bounded weight structure for $\cu$.
-Then $w$ extends to a bounded weight structure for the idempotent completion $\cu'$ of $\cu$ (i.e. there exists a weight structure $w'$ for $\cu'$ such that the embedding $\cu\to \cu'$ is weight-exact); its heart is the idempotent completion of $\hw$.
+\item Let $w$ be a bounded weight structure on $\cu$.
+Then $w$ extends to a bounded weight structure for the idempotent completion $\cu'$ of $\cu$ (i.e., there exists a weight structure $w'$ for $\cu'$ such that the embedding $\cu\to \cu'$ is weight-exact); its heart is the idempotent completion of $\hw$.

-\item Let $H\subset \obj \cu$ be negative; let $\cu$ be idempotent complete.
-Then there exists a unique weight structure $w$ on the Karoubi-closure $T$ of $\lan H\ra$ in $\cu$ such that $H\subset T^{w=0}$.
+\item Assume $H\subset \obj \cu$ is negative and $\cu$ is idempotent complete.
+Then there exists a unique weight structure $w$ on the Karoubi-closure $T$ of $\lan H\ra$ in $\cu$ such that $H\subset T_{w=0}$.
 Its heart is the {\it envelope} (see the Notation) of $H$ in $\cu$; it is the idempotent completion of $H$ if $H$ is additive.

-\item For the weight structure mentioned in the previous assertion, $T^{w\le 0}$ is the envelope of $\cup_{i\ge 0}H[i]$; $T^{w\ge 0}$ is the envelope of $\cup_{i\le 0}H[i]$.
+\item For the weight structure mentioned in the previous assertion, $T_{w\le 0}$ is the envelope of $\cup_{i\le 0}H[i]$; $T_{w\ge 0}$ is the envelope of $\cup_{i\ge 0}H[i]$.

 \item A composition of left (resp. right) weight-exact functors is left (resp. right) weight-exact.